seleniumbase/SeleniumBase/README.md

 SeleniumBase methods automatically wait for page elements to finish loading before interacting with them (*up to a timeout limit*).
 This means you no longer need random ``time.sleep()`` statements in your scripts.

 #### **Automated/manual hybrid mode:**<br />
-SeleniumBase includes a solution called **[MasterQA](seleniumbase/masterqa/ReadMe.md)**, which speeds up manual testing by having automation perform all the browser actions while the manual tester handles validatation.
+SeleniumBase includes a solution called <b><a href="https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/masterqa/ReadMe.md">MasterQA</a></b>, which speeds up manual testing by having automation perform all the browser actions while the manual tester handles validatation.

 #### **Feature-Rich:**<br />
-For a full list of SeleniumBase features, [Click Here](help_docs/features_list.md).
+For a full list of SeleniumBase features, <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/features_list.md">Click Here</a>.

 <a id="detailed_instructions"></a>